 Bru’s paintings tackle themes of political unrest, the history of art, and women in society.
 She has received numerous awards for painting and has exhibited internationally.
 These five paintings, part of The President’s Collection of Art, were donated by Juan (W&M ‘86) and Katrina Conde in 2013 with the aim to promote diversity in the public art program on campus.

-The paintings will be installed throughout the 2018-19 academic year as William & Mary commemorates the 100th anniversary of co-education with its 100 Years of W&M Women celebration.
+Initially installed for the 2018-19 academic year as William & Mary commemorated the 100th anniversary of co-education with its 100 Years of W&M Women celebration, the exhibit has been extended through Spring 2020.

 Read more about the donation of Bru's art and the exhibit in Adithi Ramakrishnan's Flat Hat article, "Art with Heart: Spanish artist Roser Bru’s paintings travel from Chile to Swem library." (published October 22, 2018)